Xabi Alonso has been doing a fine job with Bayer Leverkusen and he’s now being heavily linked with the Liverpool job.

 His Bayer Leverkusen side currently top the Bundesliga and remain the only team in Europe’s top five leagues who are yet to lose this season.

-Having worked under some of the most decorated coaches around – Rafael Benitez, Jose Mourinho, Pep Guardiola and Carlo Ancelotti to name just four – the 39-year-old has had quite the education during his playing career.
-Here are nine quotes to explain what he’ll be about as a manager himself.
+Having worked under some of the most decorated coaches around – Rafael Benitez, Jose Mourinho, Pep Guardiola and Carlo Ancelotti to name just four – the 42-year-old has had quite the education during his playing career.
+Here are nine quotes to explain his managerial philosophy.